 Call the TalkJS API

-The final step is to display the bot's replies as messages in the chatbox.
+The final step is to display the bot's replies as messages in the chatbox, instead of in the console.
 To do this, we create a function to call the TalkJS REST API to send messages from the bot:

 const appId = "<APP_ID>";